Why Use a Cloud Based Architecture?

 Cloud based servers are increasingly common, but it is important to educate your organization on the risks associated with them.
 If your organization is interested in a cloud based solution, we recommend following the guidelines in the Ignition Security Hardening Guide, as it addresses many potential security issues for both cloud and non-cloud based servers.
 Additionally, if offers recommendations on how to better protect your system.

 Should I have a Redundant Ignition Server in the Cloud?

 If you are using redundancy or are concerned about uptime, you should be using Ignition redundancy regardless of whether your Ignition is in the cloud.
 While most cloud providers offer built-in redundancy, this is often much slower than Ignition's redundancy failover time.
 Typically Cloud Server redundancy has a new computer instance spun up (started) in the event the original fails.
 This will often take a couple minutes where Ignition's redundancy (with default settings) takes around 20 seconds to switch over.
 There are other options to make a Cloud Server start faster, but currently they all slow down the CPU substantially to make it possible.

 What if I Require an On-Site Server with Redundancy?

 If you are using Ignition's Redundancy with a Cloud Server, then typically we recommend that both of the servers are run side-by-side.
 This means either both in the cloud or both on site.
 One warning: If you have both instances of Ignition in the cloud but if your connection to the internet goes down, then you lose access to both instances of Ignition.

 Many customers find the following cloud based service suggestions helpful:

 Amazon Web Services

 - Ignition Hosting: AWS EC2 Instance types.
-The M3 and M4 instance types meet most customers needs in regards to hosting Ignition.
+The M4 and M5 (including the M5a and M5n series) instance types generally meet most customers needs in regards to hosting Ignition.

 - Database Hosting: AWS Relational Database Service.